shinunogaiiwa/SpermBattle-Shinunoga/README.md

 - Start both servers (frontend + backend) in separate terminals.
 - Restart the FastAPI server whenever you touch Python files; data resets because it lives in-memory.
 - Lint the frontend from `frontend/` with `npm run lint`.

+## How uploads turn into scores

+1. **Video ingestion** – `/api/analysis/upload` saves the uploaded video to a temp file and runs `lib/ai/backend_speed_service.SpeedAnalyzer`.
+The YOLO tracker writes rich JSON under `lib/ai/runs/speed/` (tracks, pixel/physical speeds, fps, etc.) and returns the same payload to the backend.
+2. **Score synthesis** – `backend/app/mock_data.register_ai_analysis` reads the analyzer payload:
+   - Uses `summary.pixel_speed_stats/physical_speed_stats` for overall speed averages, medians, and maxima.
+   - Counts per-track means above 5 px/s to infer “active” sperm, which drives normal/cluster/pinhead counts and coverage.
+   - Blends speed, burst, and coverage components into `quality_score`, with quantity/morphology/motility derived from track counts and sample density.
+   - Assigns titles/categories and lightweight “gaming” stats (wins/losses) so new entries behave like the seeded leaderboard rows.
+3. **Frontend visuals** – Every place that renders an analysis (leaderboard cards, upload confirmation, battle intros, and the “4D Score Analysis” radar) reads the same `Analysis` object, so what you see on the report page is exactly what the analyzer produced.

+Because everything is in-memory, restarting the FastAPI server wipes analyses/battles.
+Re-upload to regenerate fresh scores.